How to: Select and Change Text

 To paste text or code from Microsoft Word into the Code Editor

-Before copying text or code from a Microsoft Word document, make sure that all quotation marks are straight, not slanted, and that quotes around strings occur in matched pairs (for example, "abc" or 'abc').
+Before copying text or code from a Microsoft Word document, make sure that all quotation marks are straight, not slanted, and that quotes around strings occur in matched pairs (for example, "test" or 'rest').

 In Word, expand the Tools menu and select AutoCorrect Options.
 On the AutoFormat As You Type tab under the heading "Replace as you type," clear the check box for the "Straight Quotes with Smart Quotes" option.